-FIGURE 17.1: The response of the Harris corner detector visualized for two detail regions of an image of a box of colored pencils (center).
+FIGURE 14.1: The response of the Harris corner detector visualized for two detail regions of an image of a box of colored pencils (center).
 Top left, a detail from the pencil points; top center, the response of the Harris corner detector, where more positive values are lighter.
 The top right shows these overlaid on the original image.
 To overlay this map, we added the images, so that areas where the overlap is notably dark come from places where the Harris statistic is negative (which means that one eigenvalue of $\mathcal{H}$ is large, the other small).
-Note that the detector is affected by contrast, so that, for example, the point of the mid-gray pencil at the top of this figure generates a very strong corner response, but the points of the darker pencils, the strong, contrasty corners occur where the lead of the pencil meets the wood.
+Note that the detector is affected by contrast, so that, for example, the point of the mid-gray pencil at the top of this figure generates a very strong corner response, but the points of the darker pencils do not, because they have little contrast with the tray.
+For the darker pencils, the strong, contrasty corners occur where the lead of the pencil meets the wood.
 The bottom sequence shows corners for a detail of pencil ends.
 Notice that responses are quite local, and there are a relatively small number of very strong corners.
-Steve Gorton (c) Dorling Kindersley, used with permission.
+Steve Gorton © Dorling Kindersley, used with permission.